Tensta: History

 When the farm of Stora Tensta was demolished in the 1960s, it had probably stood on the same site for more than a thousand years.

 Tensta is situated on the Järva field, which was used as a military training ground from 1907.
 The area was closed to the public.
 Several farms continued growing crops and raising livestock throughout the time the army exercised here, but the farmers were not allowed to cultivate virgin soil or erect new building.

 In 1962 the government decided that almost the whole training ground should be made available for civil buildings.
 The aim was to build enough homes to eliminate the housing shortage.
 People living in cramped city flats without modern conveniences, and all the people moving to Stockholm, would acquire spacious and comfortable homes.

 The construction of Tensta went very fast.
 The general plan was approved in 1965.
 People began to move in two years later, and Tensta Centre was opened in 1970.
 The first inhabitants, mostly families with young children, lived for many years as pioneers on a building site with provisional bus lines, temporary food stores in huts, unfinished paths, and inadequate social service.
 The Metro (also known as Tunnelbana) came to Tensta in 1975.
 The lime-lined avenue of Tenstagången leads straight through the district.

+Parks

+Tensta, a district abundant with parks, offers enjoyment for both children and adults.
+Among its numerous parks, six are particularly popular.
+The most recent addition, Tenstadalens lekplats, was inaugurated on August 20, 2022.
+The park is designed to have a slide, a parkour park and uphill running tracks.
+A long staircase leads from Tenstavägen down to the park and wooden terraces that provide plenty of space to sit.
+In addition to the park, a communal space has been constructed.
+This area is designed for activities such as grilling and partying, providing a wonderful environment for people to enjoy themselves.
+This park’s unique design was influenced by the suggestions and active participation of Tensta and Hjulsta residents.This initiative aligns with Stockholm’s “Grönare Stockholm” project, aimed at enhancing the city’s green spaces and promoting environmental sustainability.
+Currently, Stockholm is undertaking 37 projects citywide, including the creation of 25 parks, squares, and green lines.
+These projects also encompass the preservation of seven oak habitats, measures for amphibians, and initiatives addressing biodiversity, torrential rain, and heat islands.

+Out of these initiatives, four are currently active in Tensta.
+It is anticipated that more projects will be introduced in this district in the future.